-- However, it is allowable to fund Loan Closets.
-Otherwise equipment provided to individuals to keep is considered a gift. - Equipment can be funded if it Provides Access and/or Promotes Independence.
+- O However, it is allowable to fund Loan Closets.
+Otherwise equipment provided to individuals to keep is considered a gift.
+Requests for loan closets must include a specified period of time.
+A device loan is typically 4 to 6 weeks (and sometimes up to 9 weeks/3 months) and enables individuals to try out and familiarize themselves with Assistive Technology or Durable Medical Equipment before acquiring it on their own.
+Open ended and long-term loan closets will not be considered.
+(This also applies to ramps.) - O Equipment can be funded if it Provides Access and/or Promotes Independence.
 Examples include: - Providing Access: Adaptive strollers that are used as part of a program, are not given out to individuals and remain onsite; a transfer chair at a community pool; an examination table or gynecological examination table in a rural area where no such equipment is available in that region, etc. - Promoting Independence: A scale (Knowing your weight promotes independence.
-It allows people to remain healthy, as being overweight can lead to a myriad of chronic health conditions.); Beach wheelchairs and adaptive bikes at a community park or sports wheelchairs for a community sports team (these examples could also fit under the area of providing access). - Equipment may be purchased under the Nursing Home Transition grant program.
-See allowable expenses pertaining to that program. - The development of prototypes for invention of equipment or other research and developmental activities involving intellectual property rights.
+It allows people to remain healthy, as being overweight can lead to a myriad of chronic health conditions.); Beach wheelchairs and adaptive bikes at a community park or sports wheelchairs for a community sports team (these examples could also fit under the area of providing access). - The development of prototypes for invention of equipment or other research and developmental activities involving intellectual property rights.

-• Construction of Buildings/Major Construction
+Construction of Buildings/Major Construction

-- Funds may support simple accessibility modifications to existing structures, playgrounds, trails, etc. - Projects that serve less than three (3) individuals with paralysis, their families, or caregivers - Fund raising events or paid fund raiser positions - Lobbying and/or efforts to influence legislation - Projects that cannot be completed within 12 months of receipt the grant award - Projects that have already been completed - Food (meals, per diem, board, lunch, beverages, alcohol, etc.)
+O However, funds may support simple accessibility modifications to existing structures, playgrounds, trails, etc.

-Medical services
+- Requested funds for simple accessible bathroom modifications, for example, are allowable if they are for an already existing bathroom.
+Allowable expenses would include grab bars, accessible toilets and sinks, etc. We cannot fund the building of a new bathroom or a major renovation of the existing bathroom. - If, for example, you are requesting funds for an accessible lift or elevator, this would be allowable under equipment that provides access and promotes independence.
+We cannot fund the excavation or construction of the elevator or shaft, as that would be considered major construction. - Projects that serve less than three (3) individuals with paralysis, their families, or caregivers - Fund raising events or paid fund raiser positions - Lobbying and/or efforts to influence legislation - Projects that cannot be completed within 12 months of receipt the grant award - Projects that have already been completed - Food (meals, per diem, board, lunch, beverages, alcohol, etc.) - Medical services